shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 $H$ will accept the same inputs as $P$ and $V$: the public game history, together with the acting player's private information.

 Training $H$ takes some care.
-A natural approach is to train $H$ on the self-play games, using the actual values of the hidden state as training targets.
+A natural approach is to train $H$ over the same experience buffer used to train $P$, using the actual values of the hidden state as training targets.
 This should result in an unbiased $H$ as long as the self-play games are played according to the policy $P$.
 As we will see later, if $P$ is near Nash Equilibrium, our root node action selection mechanics will approximately